 Born in New Jersey, Jessica came to North Carolina with her family in 2011.
 She found her way to The New School in 2016 and settled into CH3 the following year where she loves working in the classroom with the children.

-Presently a senior at Campbell University, Jessica will graduate in May of 2022 with a degree in birth to kindergarten education.
+Jessica graduated in May of 2022 from Campbell University with a degree in birth to kindergarten education.

 Outside of school and work, she enjoys spending time with family and friends the most.
 Recently married, Jessica and her husband travel when they can and love to binge-watch Netflix series when at home.